 The first time we contacted an attorney to help us, he actually said this very thing: "Don't go through the DEA, just stay underground".

-While we tend to agree that the DEA's process of Request for Exemption to use these illegal substances may be in itself a violation of our right to work with them as part of our religion, we also understand the necessity for regulation in a time where substances, both naturally occurring and not, are highly abused.
+While we do wholeheartedly agree that the DEA's process of Request for Exemption to use these illegal substances may be in itself a violation of our right to work with them as part of our religion, we also understand the perceived necessity for regulation.